 - Having a family while being a medical student is doable, but be prepared.
 Plan ahead of time.

-- How residency is a bigger beast
+- How residency is an even bigger beast than medical school

 - Things in residency that you’re going to be deprived of

 - Factoring in the time you spend for eating, showering, sleeping, etc.

 - Factoring in the administrative things you need to deal with

 - The changes in responsibility from being a medical student to being a resident or intern